kristinemlarson/gnssrefl/tests/use_cases/use_gls1.md

 data from the station can be found in [Larson, MacFerrin, and Nylen (2020)](https://tc.copernicus.org/articles/14/1985/2020/tc-14-1985-2020.pdf).
 Various position time series for gls1 can be retrieved from the [Nevada Geodetic Laboratory](http://geodesy.unr.edu/gps_timeseries/tenv3/IGS14/GLS1.tenv3).
-We also have a utility you can use:
+We also have a utility you can use: *download_unr*

-*download_unr gls1*

-gls1 is on an ice sheet and relatively smooth in all directions; it is unlikely that a special azimuth mask is required. gls1 was originally installed with an elevation mask of 7 degrees, which is suboptimal for reflections research.
+As gls1 is on an ice sheet and the ice surface is relatively smooth in all directions, it is unlikely that a complicated azimuth mask will be required. gls1 was originally installed with an elevation mask of 7 degrees, which is suboptimal for reflections research.
 Even though the mask was later removed, we will use 7 degrees as the minimum elevation angle for all our analysis.
-Similarly, even though the site managers later changed to L2C tracking, to ensure that a consistent dataset is being used, we will only use L1 data.
+Similarly, even though the site managers later changed to enable L2C tracking, to ensure that a consistent dataset is being used, we will only use L1 data.
 More information about gls1 can be found on the [GNSS-IR Web App.](https://gnss-reflections.org/fancy6?example=gls1)